 3) Face Home Screen Towards the Photographer

-Face the home screen of your device away from you, holding the device steady towards the photographer.
+Face the home screen of your device away from you and towards the photographer, holding the device steady.

-- If you are using a privacy filter, or screen protector, this may prevent the flect ID from being properly captured by the photographer.
-For more information about how to tweak preFlect in this scenario, refer to Troubleshooting.
+If you are using a privacy filter, or screen protector, this may prevent the flect ID from being properly captured by the photographer.
+For more information about how to tweak preFlect in this scenario, refer to the Support FAQ.

 4) Wait for Flecting to Complete